 There are expectations of advisors and students during academic advising.
 Students can expect respect and individual attention.
 In turn, students are expected to keep appointments, follow up on resources suggested, and arrive to advising meetings prepared.
 It is also expected that students should arrange at least one advising appointment per year to confirm that all academic requirements are being met.
 Together, students can work with advisors to maximize their experience here at Georgia Tech and the Sam Nunn School of International Affairs.

 Each Georgia Tech student is assigned to one or more academic advisors.
 These advisors will help students plan their schedules and link students to valuable academic and career resources on campus.
 Advisors are listed below.
 In addition to the main advisors, students should also consider meeting with faculty members to talk about research opportunities, academic focus, and career advice.

-Assistant Director - Graduate Advising and Enrollement Services
+Associate Director - Graduate Advising and Enrollement Services

 Office: Habersham/Ivan Allen College, Room 157

 Vince first joined the Sam Nunn School of International Affairs in 1995 as an undergraduate student.
 He currently is serving as the Graduate Advisor and provides student services support to all MSIA, MSIS, and MSIAST and Ph.D. students as well as coordinates the graduate programs.
 Additionally, he manages the registration process for all International Affairs courses.

 Vince received his Master’s of International Affairs (2007) and his Bachelor of International Affairs (1999) from Georgia Tech.
 He is an active participant in the Association of Professional Schools of International Affairs.

 Advising By Program

 B.S.
 International Affairs (B.S.
 INTA) Advising

 Students pursuing the BS in International Affairs degree should seek advising at least once per year from the Nunn School undergraduate advisor.